 To implement the housing function, it is important that the municipality has both human capacity to do so.
 In this regard, Newcastle Municipality has got a fully fletched housing Unit with 28 full time employees and 4 internship and its located within the Department of Development Planning and Human Settlements.
 The directorate's (unit) work has been divided between a number of different business units to optimise the efficiency and delivery of human settlements within the municipality.
-The Housing Unit performs Settlements functions Human including project Identification.
-Project/Programme Management, Beneficiary Administration, Quality Assurance, Enhanced Extended Discount Benefit Scheme, Housing Subsidy Systems, and National Housing Needs Register as well as all the other Human Settlements related projects.
+The Housing Unit performs all the Human Settlements functions including project Identification, Project/Programme Management, Beneficiary Administration, Quality Assurance, Enhanced Extended Discount Benefit Scheme, Housing Subsidy Systems, and National Housing Needs Register as well as all the other Human Settlements related projects.
 The housing unit is also a home to the Governments Rental Housing Tribunal and it also ensures that all the complaints by tenants is brought to the attention of the KZN Housing Tribunal as requested by the rental Housing Act (Act 50 of 1999).
-In September 2012, Newcastle Municipality was awarded a Level 2 housing